Compression tests

 - The elastic limit (threshold beyond which the deformation becomes permanent);

-- Energy absorbed before rupture.
+- The energy absorbed before rupture.

-- the bending test to characterize the rigidity,
+- the bending test to characterize rigidity,

 Industrial applications

-Compression testing finds applications in many sectors:
+Compression tests have applications in many sectors:

-- Packaging : evaluation of the crush resistance of boxes, bottles, films, caps or multi-layer materials.
+- Packaging : evaluation of the crush resistance of boxes, bottles, films, caps or multilayer materials.

 - Pharmaceutical industry : control of tablet cohesion and validation of the compression process.